 In the event of a member of staff needing to report a disclosure or a suspicion of abuse, the DSL should be informed immediately or, in their absence, the DDSL.
-It is important that any member of staff should feel able to bring any suspicions about any person (whether suspicions about another member of staff, for example, or a parent of a student) to the DSL.
+It is important that any member of staff should feel able to bring any suspicions about any person (whether suspicions be about another member of staff, for example, or a parent of a student) to the DSL.
 Albemarle College underlines the importance of staff being able to voice concerns about any student's welfare and an "open door" policy is encouraged in this important respect by the Principals.

-Similarly, whilst the guidance places the responsibility of making decisions about referrals with the college's Designated Safeguarding Lead (DSL) (designated safeguarding lead), the importance of children receiving the right help at the right time to address risks and prevent issues escalating and the importance of acting on and referring the early signs of abuse and neglect is such that teachers can seek advice or report allegations directly to the Local Safeguarding Children Board.
-Similarly, teachers have the right to contact the LSCB directly if they feel a situation is not improving or to challenge inaction (ISI Regulatory Requirements, September 2014, Part 3, paragraphs 58 and 62).
+Similarly, whilst the guidance places the responsibility of making decisions about 18 referrals with the college's Designated Safeguarding Lead (DSL), the importance of children receiving the right help at the right time to address risks and prevent issues escalating and the importance of acting on and referring the early signs of abuse and neglect is such that teachers can seek advice or report allegations directly to the Local Safeguarding Children Partnership.
+Similarly, teachers have the right to contact the LSCP directly if they feel a situation is not improving or to challenge inaction.